Monitoring & control

 The monitoring information is used to prevent failures by forecasting the evolution of the quality level.
 If the quality tends to go below a specified threshold, corrective measures can be taken.

-Cognitive QA is an example of an intelligent platform that allows QA Professionals to improve decision-making by providing real-time descriptive, predictive and prescriptive software quality analytics:
+Cognitive QA is an example of an artificial intelligence platform that allows QA Professionals to improve decision-making by providing real-time descriptive, predictive and prescriptive software quality analytics:

 - Descriptive analytics uses data aggregation and data mining to provide more insight into the past and provides insight into the question: "What happened and what is happening?"